Visiting The Temples of Angkor

 I didn’t expect to think much of Angkor, really.
 Piles of old rocks on top of piles of older rocks, complete with a complicated history that is impossible to digest in the one brief day we had to explore.

 We really wished we had another day, maybe two.
-But with over 1,000 temples covering such a vast area (the ancient preindustrial city of Angkor had a connected urban sprawl of over 1,000 square kms), even that would not have been close to enough time.
+However, with over 1,000 temples covering such a vast area (the ancient preindustrial city of Angkor had a connected urban sprawl of over 1,000 square km), even that would not have been close to enough time.

-We did the best we could and are here to share the results of our single and highly memorable day in Angkor.
+We did the best we could and are here to share the results of our single and highly memorable day seeing the Temples of Angkor.

-Awe-inspiring to see at daybreak (assuming the sun will cooperate), Angkor Wat is the best preserved temple and dates back to the 12th century.
-Despite the throngs of tourists that were waiting to snap photos with us as the sun rose, we were still able to steal quiet moments in empty corners to absorb the significance of this historic site.
+Awe-inspiring to see at daybreak (assuming the sun will cooperate), Angkor Wat is the best-preserved temple and dates back to the 12th century.
+Despite the throngs of tourists waiting to snap photos with us as the sun rose, we could still steal quiet moments in empty corners to absorb the significance of this historic site.
 It is well worth considerable time to walk through the temple and grounds after getting the initial postcard shot.

 Carvings at Angkor Wat